Jayman2000/type-that-tune/README.md

     uv run ttt-build-tool
     ```

+    **Warning:** This step will take a really long time.
+Please be
+    patient.

 6. Open Godot.

     If you’re using the Nix flake that I mentioned earlier, then you can